 This Meizhan varietal is an early-spring harvest black tea known in China as "fresh tea" denoting it is made to a local custom.
 Not made to a standard and certainly varied in its taste season-to-season, this tea well exemplifies China's small farm tea culture.
 Our lot was grown on a farm that practices organic, traditional farming methods.
-The farm is located at an elevation of approximately 1000+ meters in the mountains outside of the coastal city, Fuzhou, in Fujian Province.
-Lot # 3-9.
+The farm is located at an elevation of approximately 700+ meters in the mountains outside of the coastal city, Fuzhou, in Fujian Province.
+Lot #MZ-2.

+Lot Notes.
 This lot is single-origin, handcrafted offering a high aroma with notes that are varied - sweet and malty to fruity.
 Hand crafted to preserve and develop the natural flavors of the varietal (Mei Zhan), a deft firing process has clarified the taste notes and deepened the body of the tea.
 Tasting this lot, we think this one brings unusual flavors and aromas of the harvest to your cup.
-Lot was harvested in the 2nd week of April, 2019.
-Lot #3-9
+Lot was harvested April, 2021.

+Tea Facts.
 Black Cloud is made from a slow-growing, high mountain varietal known in Pinyin as Mei Zhan.
 As it is slower growing cultivar and requires a skillful hand in processing and, as a result, is no longer as widely offered in the tea markets and specialty factories as in years past.
 It remains a prized varietal, however, commanding high prices whether processed as a green or a black tea.
-This tea was processed in April 2019.
 The leaves are strong and will yield multiple steeps.